umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Can I move my existing project created on Cloud in the EU region to the US region?

-Yes, you can move a project that was created on Umbraco Cloud in the EU region to the US region by [following these steps](https://our.umbraco.com/documentation/Umbraco-Cloud/Getting-Started/Migrate-between-regions/).
+Yes, you can move a project that was created on Umbraco Cloud in the EU region to the US region by following the [migrate between regions guide](https://our.umbraco.com/documentation/Umbraco-Cloud/Getting-Started/Migrate-between-regions/).

 ### How do I select a region when creating projects on Cloud?